 - 2 packages Mill Hill size 6 beads (you’ll need 118 beads plus a few extras.)

 - Darning needle.

 Approx. 21-22 sts = 4”/10cm in Bias Stockinette, before blocking.

 Approx. 19-20 sts = 4”/10cm in Bias Stockinette, after blocking.

 Note: It’s a good idea to swatch this one, not to get an exact gauge, but to be sure your fabric isn’t too loose and looks nice after blocking.

 Pattern addendum: We’ve added some additional instructions for a linen version of the scarf.
-The addendum is free, and the linen makes for a quick knit.
+The addendum is available as a free download on the Churchmouse website.
 (The linen version is shown in the last picture, knit in Claudia Hand Painted Linen.)